chnynf/data-science-notes/data-science-notes.md

 region Rα.
 Then, the p-value is the smallest significance level at which we can reject H0: p-value = inf{α : X ∈ Rα}

+&nbsp;

+### Power and Sample Size Determination

+A critically important aspect of any study is determining the appropriate sample size to answer the research question.

+The formulas presented here generate estimates of the necessary sample size(s) required based on statistical criteria.
+(However, in many studies, the sample size is determined by financial or logistical constraints.)

 ---